-The Browser team was challenged by a global insurance provider to change the way the company's clients manage their portfolios.
+The Browser team was challenged by a global insurance provider to improve the way the company's analysts calculate risk.
 Together, we developed Insights – a business intelligence platform that presents complex information from multiple sources clearly thanks to a relentless focus on effective UX design.
 The platform is currently used by analysts around the world.

 The client was sitting on a burgeoning supply of risk data and needed to make this valuable information more readily accessible to analysts.
 Our task was to design and build a web application that could process data from multiple sources and surface valuable insights simply and quickly for analysts, within a single, user-friendly experience.

-Our initial workshops highlighted the need for users to create their own dynamic display of information, and track any changes that occur within those geographical locations.
+Our initial workshops highlighted the need for users to create their own dynamic display of information, and track any changes that occur within related geographical locations.

 For six-months the Browser team led a deep research project, interviewing underwriters, analysts and clients to understand how they calculated risk.
 As part of this, we mapped out the entire user workflow; from the client request, through analysis, and to the final report.
 This original research gave us a holistic, top-down view of the user experience, allowing us to identify areas for improvements and to redesign the process from the ground up.

 Working closely with our client, we started mapping out user needs using the MoSCoW method.
-We identified three key areas that were slowing the workflow down: data processing, inter-department communication and producing client-facing reports.
+We identified three key areas that were slowing the workflow down: data processing, inter-department communication and the production of client-facing reports.
 From these findings, we began prototyping ideas for a web platform where users could complete multiple risk assessments and management tasks within a single application.

 The result of our user experience research was that Insights was built around three core features: Maps, Charts and Reports.
-With Charts, users can visualise layers of information in multiple views, easily aggregating data via filters and templates to better understand an investment opportunity.
+With Charts, users can visualise layers of information in multiple views, easily aggregating data via filters and templates to better understand a risk profile.
 This was integrated with the Reports module, allowing users to easily package data up for deeper analysis by regional specialists.

 Early user groups expressed a strong preference for visualised data.
 With Maps, we experimented with mapping live data onto geographical interfaces.
-Users can create their own dynamic display of investment opportunities, entering assets manually or pulling live data from the other features.
+Users can create their own dynamic display of incoming risk information, entering assets manually or pulling live data from the other features.